 Qualifications of the Key Individuals Involved: Include a CV or biographical sketch of the principal investigator and (optionally) of one co-investigator; see below.
 Name other members of the research team, which should include persons from the appropriate disciplines; interdisciplinary teams are strongly encouraged.
 Comment on institutional support and any special characteristics.

-- Curriculum Vitae: Include a CV or biographical sketch of the principal investigator (2 pages maximum), listing only most relevant publications.
-A CV of one co-investigator (2 pages maximum) may be included if this is deemed necessary.
+- Curriculum Vitae: Include a CV or biographical sketch of the principal investigator using the NIH biosketch format (5 pages maximum).
+A CV of one co-investigator (same format as that of the PI) may be included if this is deemed necessary.
 Name other members of the research team under Qualifications of Key Individuals; see above.

 Applications that do not adhere to these instructions will be returned without review.